-The additional 3D Secure step at checkout typically involves showing the cardholder an authentication page on their bank’s website, where they are prompted to enter a verification code sent to their phone or email.
-This process is familiar to customers through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.
+The additional 3D Secure step at checkout typically involves showing the cardholder an authentication page on their bank’s website, where they’re prompted to enter a verification code sent to their phone or email.
+This process is familiar to cardholders through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.

 Example of a 3D Secure flow

 The Strong Customer Authentication regulation in Europe requires the use of 3D Secure for card payments.
 3D Secure is optional in other regions but can still be used as a tool to reduce fraud.

 3DS is only used for online transactions, and only if the merchant supports it.
 When a 3DS authentication request comes through for your cardholder, Stripe sends them either a text message or an email containing a one-time verification code.